gnickm/stable-diffusion-artists/readme.md

 # Description

 This repo contains a list of artists whose names can be added to Stable Diffusion prompts to change the art style.
-Comparison images are provided to give a rough idea of how the style changes.
+Images are provided to give a rough idea of how Stable Diffusion interprets their style.

 All images are generated with model 1.4 and the following parameters:

+Prompt: \<artist name> art
 Seed: 0
 Size: 512x512
 CSG: 7.5
 Sampling Steps: 30

-#### Note on Bias and Representation

-Most of these artists are primarily character artists, and most of the characters they draw are women.
-Unfortunately, because Stable Diffusion's training set is largely biased with images of white people, the prompt "beautiful woman" basically only gives you white women.
-In addition, because many of these artists only make art of light-skinned people, even if your prompt would otherwise produce a dark-skinned person, the addition of the artist name turns them white or asian.
-It is what it is.

-The baseline example images are meant to be unstylized versions of the subjects an artist already captures.
-The lack of diversity in these images reflects that.
-Hopefully the model can become more all-inclusive in the future.

-Additionally, if you'd like more diverse artists on this list, feel free to open a pull request.

 # Contributing